 They know a decent amount of Spanish and words of greeting in many languages.
 It’s a good start.
 We’ll continue with our Spanish over the summer, maybe work on our French too.
 They know why so many countries speak Spanish and that there are many variations on the language.

 My 7 year old can convert between Baht, Laos Kip and Dollars faster than I can!
+Basic arithmetic comes easily and naturally, particularly when they have plenty of practice.

 The Spanish conquest of Central America has been a big topic.